 Carrie E. Demers, MD

-Board-certified in internal medicine, Carrie Demers, MD, is a holistic physician who blends modern medicine with traditional approaches to health.
-After receiving her medical degree from the University of Cincinnati, Dr. Demers went on to study massage, homeopathy, nutrition, herbal medicine, yoga, and ayurveda.
-She has been the Director of the Himalayan Institute Total Health Center for the last 16 years.
-Widely recognized for her expertise, Dr. Demers has been interviewed by numerous magazines and newspapers and lectures nationally on holistic health and ayurveda.
-She is a frequent contributor to Yoga International magazine.
+Board-certified in Internal Medicine, Dr. Demers is a holistic physician who blends modern medicine with traditional approaches to health.
+After receiving her medical degree from the University of Cincinnati and completing her residency at Michael Reese Hospital in Chicago, Dr. Demers went on to study massage, homeopathy, nutrition, herbal medicine and Ayurveda.
+She is on the faculty of the Himalayan Institute, and is Medical Director of the Institute’s Total Health Center.
+Dr. Demers has been interviewed by numerous magazines and newspapers and lectures nationally on holistic health and ayurveda.
+She is a frequent contributor to Yoga International.

 Teaching yoga for more than 35 years, Shari Friedrichsen is a key facilitator of the Himalayan Institute teacher certification program and a member of the 500-hour teacher training faculty at 8 Limbs Yoga in Seattle Washington.
 Shari has studied asana, meditation, and philosophy with respected teachers Pandit Rajmani Tigunait, Rolf Sovik, Amma Sri Karunamayi, and BKS Iyengar.
 An expert in subtle anatomy, her unique style integrates breath, alignment, and anatomical awareness to draw the student into the inner experience of each posture.
 Her approach uses yoga as a vital, powerful and compassionate component in healing the body and the psyche.